ducompsoc/durhack-nginx/README.md

     /etc/nginx/snippets$ ls
     ... proxy-headers.nginxconf  server-error.nginxconf ...
     ```
-13. Create a symbolic link in the `conf.d` directory for each file in the `development-sites-available` folder
+13. Create a symbolic link in the `conf.d` directory for each file in the `development` folder
     of this repository
     ```bash
     /etc/nginx$ cd conf.d